 You graduated college, started your career, but you still don’t have enough money to make headway with those student loans.
-While the best option would be to find a higher paying job or wave a magic wand — or find a magic job — that eliminates your loans altogether, there are some things you can do to earn a little extra money on the sisde to put toward your loans.
+While the best option would be to find a higher paying job or wave a magic wand — or find a magic job — that eliminates your loans altogether, there are some creative ways to pay off student loans that you can do to earn a little extra money on the side.
 Below are a number of side jobs, ranging from stuff just about anyone can do to opportunities for highly trained professionals.

 Note: Because a lot of people are looking for ways to make extra money, unfortunately there’s a chance for scams.
 Avoid any opportunity that involves giving personal information that could put your identity at risk, or anything you have to pay for.
 Always take time to do thorough research on any opportunity before signing up.
 Search companies on the Better Business Bureau, and read reviews online before pursuing them.